 - Workplan including methodology, timetable, budget for the evaluation and availability (max.
 3 pages)

 - At least one, but if possible two, similar completed evaluation reports.

 - The names and contact details of 2 references who can speak to the evaluator’s or the team’s relevant experience and suitability.

 - A list of individuals and organisations with which you have/have had relationships which might compromise your perceived independence/might mean a potential conflict of interest arises and the nature of the relationship.

-MRG will endeavour to shortlist potentially strong candidates on the week of 4 March 2019 and may need to speak to candidates on the same week.
-We hope to have made an appointment by mid March.
+MRG will endeavour to shortlist potentially strong candidates right after the application deadline and may need to speak to strong candidates in the week commencing 1 April 2019.
+We hope to have made an appointment by mid April.